There’s a lot of moving parts when you’re working on a marketing campaign and it can feel overwhelming if you haven’t mastered this art yet.

 Here is a list of potential business goals:

-- Generate new leads – To generate new leads.
+- Generate new leads – To grow the pipeline and drive new leads into your sales funnel.

 - Qualify leads – To better qualify and rank leads so you can segment them and then follow up based on their timeframe and likelihood of buying.